 Testing for Marijuana

-The most common test for detecting marijuana or any drug is the immuno-assay.
-In this test, the urine is mixed with a solution containing an antibody specific to certain metabolites.
-The antibody is usually tagged with a fluorescent dye or radioactive substance.
-The amount of fluorescent light or radioactivity is measured to determine the concentration of metabolites in the sample.
+One of the most common tests is the immunoassay, in which urine is mixed with a solution containing an antibody specific to certain metabolites, typically tagged with fluorescent dye or a radioactive substance.
+The amount of fluorescent light or radioactivity indicates the concentration of metabolites in the sample.

 Gas chromatography/mass spectrometry may also be used to test for THC metabolites.

 Whether marijuana is more potent today than it was 30 or 40 years ago is at the center of much debate.
-The U.S. federal government has released information saying that the levels of potency have risen anywhere from 10 to 25 times since the 1960s.
+The U.S. federal government has said that the levels of potency have risen anywhere from 10 to 25 times since the 1960s.
 Is this a myth or reality?

 "There's no question that marijuana, today, is more potent than the marijuana in the 1960s.
 However, if you were to look at the average marijuana potency which is about 3.5 percent, it's been relatively stable for the last 20 years.
-Having said that, it's very important that what we have now is a wider range of potencies available than we had in the 1970s, in particular," Director of the National Institute on Drug Abuse Alan Leshner said in 1999 while testifying in front of the U.S. House Subcommittee on Crime.
+Having said that, it's very important that what we have now is a wider range of potencies available than we had in the 1970s, in particular."

-Those who support the legalization of marijuana say that the data is skewed because testing was only performed on marijuana of specific geographic origins in the 1960s and 1970s, and therefore isn't representative of marijuana potency overall.
-Officials obtained the samples from a type of Mexican marijuana that is known to contain low levels of THC -- 0.4 to 1 percent.
+Those who support the legalization of marijuana say that the data are skewed because testing was only performed on marijuana of specific geographic origins in the 1960s and 1970s, and therefore isn't representative of marijuana potency overall.
+Officials obtained the samples from a type of Mexican marijuana that is known to contain low levels of THC -- 0.4 to 1 percent [source: Kuhn et al.].
 When these levels are compared to other types of marijuana, it looks as if potency levels have risen in the last 30 years.

-Typical THC levels, which determines marijuana potency, range from 0.3 to 4 percent.
-However, some specially grown plants can contain THC levels as high as 15 percent.
+Typical THC levels, which determine marijuana potency, range from 0.3 to 4 percent.
+However, some specially grown plants can contain THC levels as high as 25 percent, leading to a call by some users for producers to put out mellower Mary Jane [source: Marris].
 Several factors are involved in determining the potency of a marijuana plant, including:

 - Growing climate and conditions